-Graduate with the Bachelor of Social Work and provide practical support, information, advocacy, counselling, and emotional support for people experiencing personal and social problems.
+Graduate with a Bachelor of Social Work and provide practical support, information, advocacy, counselling, and emotional support for people experiencing personal and social problems.
 Create change by becoming an expert in social policy, community development or social research.

 Placements, also known as field education, is a key component of the social work curriculum, and an enjoyable and challenging time for students.